A balanced and workable

 for the City of Toronto

 Initially, all traffic signals on Black Creek Drive north of Eglinton Avenue West and on Allen Road between Sheppard Avenue West and Wilson Avenue should be removed and replaced with grade-separated overpasses and ramp accesses to improve traffic flow.
+Allen Road should be renamed as the Allen Expressway south of the Wilson Heights Boulevard ramps.

 Underground Automated Highways